“Forget it, will ya, that’s the cops’ business…”

 “Out of the blocks, anyway.
 Now let’s see how this one develops, case-wise.
 In the meantime, I could still use your eyes and ears.
-Yah, this goddamn labor shortage is killing me these days.
+Yah, this goddamn hawkshaw labor shortage is killing me these days.
 So just mole around the neighborhoods, scope things out as we go…”

 “Mole, scope—what things?”

 “I’ll be looping you into the specifics,” Eisenhoff glanced again out his windows for any pumped-up rallye cyclists making rounding errors too near his car.
 But not before his expression conveyed that a dirty half ass-Harry on hand was better than bupkis in the True Detective magazine classifieds.
 “Think eyes and ears for now—peel those eyes, Herbert, perk those ears.”

 “Gotcha, drift around now and then, keeping it on the down low, like you said,” I jargoned up some, what with the pep talk.
 “That, I should be able to handle.”

 “Aces.
 Cause this client is damn important to me,” he dusted phantom traces of dandruff from his lapels.
 “Think he’s also handing me a domestic case, but I’m not sure about the violence part.
 He’s a big player overseas, Europe—France.
-Says he’s looking for his former galfriend, figures she’s in California somewhere, wants me to help track her down.
+Says he’s looking for his former galfriend, figures she’s out this way somewhere, wants me to help track her down.
 Basically a missing person deal, hush-hush, no pole posters or anything, pure shot in the dark.
 But we’ll hold fire on that for the time being…”

 “Do my best, Mister Eisenhoff,” I stood, squaring up, thinking just what I needed, even more two-bit drama.
 “Minus the hummus and fritzy tape recorders, that is…”